nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-The third approach we explore is Flow Matching, which offers a fundamentally more efficient way to generate materials.
+The third approach we explore is FlowMM.

 [click] Diffusion models like CDVAE follow Stochastic Differential Equations that combine deterministic drift with random Brownian motion.
 This approach uses Langevin dynamics which performs a non-optimal random walk through probability space, requiring many sampling steps and making generation less efficient (as shown in the top figure).